 We had two starters: octopus and scallops, both good but the octopus was way better in my opinion.

-Two primi piatti: ravioli with squids (delicious) and seafood spaghetti (good but not al dente and plus I found a little bit of sand, pity)
+Two primi piatti: ravioli with squids (delicious) and seafood spaghetti (good but I found a little bit of sand, pity)

 And of course dessert: creme brulé for Matteo (meh) and ricotta cream with brownies.
 Now, you now that I care about desserts.
 The ricotta cream was to die for and you can tell by my moved face in the photo.
 But the brownies were a surplus.
 The cream is clearly simething soft.
 Imho it would have been better if combined with something crunchy.
 Or some chocolate chunks.